 Exodus entered into demand promissory notes (the "Notes") with Jon Paul Richardson, our chief executive officer, and Daniel Castagnoli, our president, dated January 1, 2017.
 Under the terms of the Notes, Mr. Richardson and Mr. Castagnoli have access to one or more credit cards to be used for expenses associated with the business of operating Exodus, and access to vehicles owned by Exodus, which may be used for business-related travel.
 Under the terms of the Notes, Exodus and Mr. Castagnoli and Mr. Richardson track, on a monthly basis, the value of any personal use of the credit cards and vehicles.
 These amounts are considered to be loans to Mr. Richardson and Mr. Castagnoli, for which Exodus provides monthly statements to Mr. Richardson and Mr. Castagnoli evidencing amounts due to Exodus.
-The Notes accrue interest at an annual rate equal to the minimum short-term applicable federal rate, which is currently 0.89%.
 The unpaid principal and any interest accrued on the outstanding loans made pursuant to the Notes shall mature and become due and payable in full immediately upon receipt of Exodus's written demand for repayment.
-As of December 31, 2020, the balances of Mr. Richardson's and Mr. Castagnoli's Notes were both less than \$100.